gabi246/final/README.md

 ---
 The "[Data is Plural](https://tinyletter.com/data-is-plural/archive)" weekly letter often contains interesting datasets.

 Think of something you're interested in, go find data on it!
-Include data processing as part of your work on this project.
+Include data collection and processing as part of your work on this project.

 Requirements
 ---